 Closings (Weather Line)

-Should severe weather or other conditions make it necessary for the administration to suspend classes, such notification will usually be made over local radio stations at approximately 6 am.
+Should severe weather or other conditions make it necessary for the administration to suspend classes, such notification will usually be made at approximately 6 am.
 Students can consult the Weather Line (845-569-3500) or the College website, www.msmc.edu/weather, for school closings or delays; students should not call the switchboard or college personnel.
 Any canceled classes are required to make up any missed class time.